From the Acting Principal - Mr Robert Dullard Vol 9

 The Year 12 Graduation Mass took place on Tuesday 17 October at Our Lady Guardian of Plants Chaldean Catholic Parish Church.
 Thanks to Staff who attended the Mass and the Graduation Ceremony that followed.
 There are many moving parts to this celebration.
 Thanks to Fr.
 Tony, Melissa Fry, Erin Bonavia, Rosa Lucarelli, Daniele Prescot, Liviana Danielle, Jo Barton, and the homeroom teachers.

-Special thanks to the Maintenance Team for helping with the ‘bump in’ and ‘bump out’, of all the equipment, to the Ministry Band M22 for playing during communion time and to Our Lady Guardian of Plants Chaldean Catholic Parish for the use of the Church and Parish Facilities.
+Special thanks to the Maintenance Team for helping with the ‘bump in’ and ‘bump out’, of all the equipment, and to Our Lady Guardian of Plants Chaldean Catholic Parish for the use of the Church and Parish Facilities.

 Year 9 Reflection Days: Integral Ecology and First Nations Spirituality